hpi-schul-cloud/antivirus_check_service/README.md

 # Antivirus Check Service

 The __Antivirus Check Service__ provides the ability to scan files with a locally installed clamav daemon.
-In addition, the service offers a URL scan using [virustotal](https://www.virustotal.com).
 The __Antivirus Check Service__ processes incoming scan requests and sends the scan result to a specified web hook.

 ## Usage